kaustubhbhavsar/intent-classification/README.md

       INPUT => EMBEDDING (Glove Embedding) => GAP1D => FC => RELU => DO => FC => RELU => DO => FC => SOFTMAX
     </p>

-Model 2.2 (uses GlobalAveragePool1D) is performing better than Model 2.1 (uses GlobalMaxPool1D) in less epochs and in less wall time.
+Model 2.2 (uses GlobalAveragePool1D) is performing better than model 2.1 (uses GlobalMaxPool1D) in fewer epochs and in less wall time.

 3.   <a href="5_lstm.ipynb"><b>LSTM</b></a>